cgomesu/website/_posts/2021-06-04-smarter-hass.md

 3. Understanding the [HASS **database**](#hass-database);
 4. And of course, [basic **statistics**](#statistics) knowledge.

 Those four topics are described separately next.
-If you are already familiar with them, feel free to skip straight to the main [Implementation](#implementation) section.
-However, at the very least, I suggest to glance over each topic to make sure we are all on the same page.

 ## HASS core
 Structurally, HASS can be divided into three main layers: (a) core; (b) supervisor; and (c) operating system (OS).
 The folks at the HASS wiki were kind enough to put together a plethora of [installation methods](https://www.home-assistant.io/installation/) for all sorts of OSes and environments (bare-metal vs. virtual).
 For this guide, however, only the most basic layer of the HASS system is needed, namely the **HASS core**, which is available in *any* installation method.